StackVista/stackstate-docs/use/health-state/about-health-state.md

 description: StackState Self-hosted v4.6.x
 ---

-# Health state in StackState
+# About health state

 ## Overview

 StackState will track a single health state for a given topology element \(components and relations\) based on information available from the different health checks attached to it.
-Health checks can be calculated by either [StackState](health-state-in-stackstate.md#stackstate-health-checks) or an [external monitoring system](health-state-in-stackstate.md#external-monitoring-system).
+Health checks can be calculated by either [StackState](about-health-state.md#stackstate-health-checks) or an [external monitoring system](about-health-state.md#external-monitoring-system).

 ## Element health state